sighupio/container-signature-enforcer/DEVELOP.md

 $ make local-push local-deploy
 ```

-After a while you will be able to see your changes in the cluster
+After a while, you will be able to see your changes in the cluster

 ### rego